 |5’9″ & taller||4 1/2″ Grip|

 If you have small hands and need a smaller 4″ grip, we’ve put together this recommended list of light pickleball paddles with small grips,

-We originally put that list together for younger players since there are more younger players in recent years- but except for one pickleball paddle on this list designed for kids, the rest are quality adult paddles, they are all lightweight and have small grips so would be a good for anyone looking for a smaller grip – it may save you some time with your search since unfortunately many online stores don’t give you an easy way to filter by grip size.
+We originally put that list together since there are younger players in recent years- but except for one pickleball paddle on this list designed for kids, the rest are quality adult paddles, they are all lightweight and have small grips so would be good for anyone looking for a smaller grip – it may save you some time with your search since unfortunately, many online stores don’t give you an easy way to filter by grip size.

 A more exact way to measure can be seen here (this video was done for tennis rackets but the same technique is exactly the same for a pickleball paddle).

 A pickleball player can measure his or her grip size with a ruler to determine the correct paddle grip size.

 Measure the distance from the tip of your ring finger, down to the middle crease in your palm.
 Your palm has three creases.

 To check if the grip size is correct, grab the paddle with your normal natural grip.
 Now slide your index finger from the opposite hand between your fingers and the heel of your grip hand.
 You should be able to snugly fit your finger without having to move your fingers.

 If you have extra space between the heel and your fingers and your index finger isn’t touching the grip is too big.
 If you have to move your fingers to get your index finger to fit in the gap, the grip might be too small.
 If you are choosing between two sizes, choose the smaller size.